ethanwhite/moore-ddd/supplement.md

 interventions such as the creation of reserves and the removal of invasive species.

-I make forecasts for three major areas of ecology: 1) the abundance of individual species; 2) the structure of communities (groups of species in the same area); and 3) the behavior of entire ecosystems (e.g. fluxes and ecosystem services).
+I will make forecasts for three major areas of ecology: 1) the abundance of individual species; 2) the structure of communities (groups of species in the same area); and 3) the behavior of entire ecosystems (e.g. fluxes and ecosystem services).
 I will seek to capture how these different aspects of ecology change